stefanovertua/strategic-insights-of-a-coffee-chain/README.md

 ## Executive summary

 + The coffee chain offers a diverse but focused product range, with 2 product lines encompassing 4 product types and 13 distinct products, allowing for targeted marketing and streamlined operations while still providing variety to customers.
-This is an advantage, meaning that we can leverage several different products to target different tastes and demographic sectors.
+This is an asset, meaning that the firm can leverage several different products to target different tastes and demographic sectors.
 Notably, all product types and lines exhibit nearly equal popularity.
 + With an average profit of $60.56 per transaction and a healthy profit margin (average profit / average sales = 31.7%), the coffee chain appears to be operating efficiently, though there may be room to optimize expenses (28.2% of sales) to further improve profitability.
 + The firm has achieved more sales targets than profit targets overall.
 This discrepancy suggests that there may be underlying challenges in translating that revenue into actual profits.
 + The West region, particularly in Small Markets, consistently outperforms other regions in total sales ($67,418) and average margin (160.42%), suggesting a strong market presence and efficient operations in this area.
-However, it also has the highest average COGS (149.28), indicating potential for cost optimization to further improve profitability.
+However, it also has the highest average COGS ($149.28), indicating potential for cost optimization to further improve profitability.
 + High COGS in specific locations may highlight inefficiencies in supply chain logistics or supplier pricing.
 The COGS showed an upward trend each year, suggesting the need for optimizing procurement and production processes.

 ## Recommendations